compnerd/swift-build/docs/Windows.md

 #### Running the Swift program on any machine

-To run the Swift program on another machine, the files from the "Visual C++ Redistributable" in the according version have to be available on that machine (i.e. they have to be in your path).
+To run the Swift program on another machine, in addition to the files mentioned in the last section the files from the "Visual C++ Redistributable" in the according version have to be available on that machine (i.e. they have to be in your path).
 They can be made available by installing the according "Visual C++ Redistributable".
 As an alternative, according to [Distributable Code for Microsoft Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/productinfo/2017-redistribution-vs) the files inside `[VisualStudioFolder]\VC\redist` are allowed to be part of your application (consider the files inside the subfolder `x64\*.CRT`).
 Please consult the Microsoft documentation to know which files you should bundle with your application.

 #### Legal statement